 Platforms: Windows, Mac

-If you want to complete your RollerCoaster Tycoon collection, you can save funds by purchasing RollerCoaster Tycoon Classic on PC or Mac.
+If you want to complete your RollerCoaster Tycoon collection, you can save money by purchasing RollerCoaster Tycoon Classic on PC or Mac.

-This remastered bundle includes improved versions of both the original RCT and RCT2 with the Wacky Worlds and Time Twister expansion packs included.
+This remastered bundle includes enhanced versions of both the original RCT and RCT2 with the Wacky Worlds and Time Twister expansion packs included.

 In it, you play out 95 classic theme park scenarios using an intuitive toolkit that lets you edit scenery, rides, and other attractions based on authentic theme parks.

-Additionally, you can come up with your own distinctive scenarios to share with friends as well as import other players’ creations.
+Additionally, you can come up with your own unique scenarios to share with friends as well as import other players’ creations.

 Tower Unite